Connected and Disconnected Sea Partons from CT18 Parametrization of PDFs

 In this work, we shall accommodate parton degrees of freedom delineated in the path-integral formulation of the hadronic tensor in the form of CT18 global analysis \cite{Hou:2019efy} of unpolarized PDFs.
 Adopting lattice results as constraints to perform the global fits has been applied to quark transversity distribution~\cite{Lin:2017stx}.
-The present work goes one step further to explicitly separate the CS and DS degrees of freedom for the first time under the CT18 parametrization.
+The present work goes one step further to explicitly separate the CS and DS degrees of freedom for the first time under the CT18 parametrization~\cite{Hou:2021uoj}.

 This manuscript is organized as follows.
 Sec.~\ref{HTparton} gives a brief review of the path-integral formulation of the hadronic tensor which defines the parton degrees of freedom.
 Sec.~\ref{fitting} describes the parametrization of the PDF for each of the parton degrees of freedom and the details of the global analysis.
 The result of a global analysis with the inclusion of both CS and DS partons fitted to the original CT18 data sets, termed as CT18CS fit, is presented in Sec.~\ref{results}.
+The second moments of the separate valence, the disconnected sea, and the gluon partons are presented for the first time at the input scale which can finally be compared directly with lattice calculations for each term and each flavor.
 We note that the E906 SeaQuest \cite{SeaQuest:2021zxb} data only became available after the completion of the CT18 analysis.
 Hence, we shall examine in Sec.~\ref{E866E906} the impact of the E906 SeaQuest \cite{SeaQuest:2021zxb} data on a global fit similar to CT18CS, in which the E866 NuSea \cite{NuSea:2001idv} data was already included.
 Sec.~\ref{summary} contains our summary.